Our Upcoming Events

 Bicyclist Count Program

 Overview: The Bicycle & Pedestrian Facilities Program launched an annual program in Fall 2011 to count the number bicyclists at judiciously chosen locations.
 The purpose is to create consistent data long term on city-wide bicycle usage.
-Counts will be collected at 36 intersections, 19 by the City of Oakland and others by Alameda County Transportation Commission (ACTC) and Metropolitan Transportation Commission (MTC).
-ACTC has a county-wide, and MTC a regional, program to count bicyclists and pedestrians.
-The City’s counts are being coordinated with these other efforts to produce consistent data, avoid duplication and provide more geographic coverage.
+Counts are collected at 36 intersections.

 Other citywide bike/ped counts, including data for each intersection, are at www.oaklandbikemaps.info/counts/.